erikoest/symath/README.md

 ### Vectors, covectors and linear operators

 Variables can be defined as vectors, covectors, d-forms and other vector-like objects by specifying a type when created.
 Vector-like objects are associated with a vector space.
+The 'vector space' is matematically speaking an abuse of the term since vectors, covectors and linear operators live in separate vector spaces (typically denoted as V, V^V and VxVx...xV).
+They are, however, closely related, and share many properties.
+So we let all these vector-like object share their vector space.
+This may be changed in the future.

 The vector space may be defined with a set of basis vectors and a metric.
+This is optional, but a requirement if the vectors are to be used with the exteriar algebra operations (see next section).

 A set of built-in vector spaces are created at startup, and a default space, the euclidean_3d, is chosen.
 Vector-like objects in an expression can be put on matrix representation by the method to_matrix (only objects which has an obvious representation, like basis vectors and other known objects, are converted).

+Vector-vector and covector-covector multiplications are automatically composed into outer products.
+Covector-vector products are, on the other hand, composed into inner products.
+Vectors and covectors multiplied with a linear operator are composed into a normal product, which is interpreted as an operator composition operation.

 <pre>
   > # Create vector objects within the default vector space